BettyEhnvall/Mire_chronosequence/README.md

 ## Whitebox tools

 Delineation of total and unique mire catchments using scripts from Whitebox tools.
 Mire polygons used in the script are provided under the folder "Shapefiles".
+The script was run in Whitebox GAT.